gerardabello/colossal/README.md

 6. Does not yet attempt to respond to touch events, so does not play chords using multi-touch.
 7. Visual layout is poor on iOS.
+8. Text keys don't play notes on Safari after clicking a virtual keyboard key or a waveform radio button.

 ## Making a Build